-While Alibaba’s chairman, Jack Ma, may have made headlines earlier this year when he said counterfeit bags are of similar quality to the real thing, this is certainly not true when it comes to cosmetics and other beauty goods.
-As the sale of counterfeits continues to rise – accounting for up to 2.5 percent of world trade, or as much as $461 billion – it is important to remember, particularly during the holiday season, that this specific type of piracy is particularly sophisticated and egregious, if for no other reason than that beauty products come in direct contact with our bodies and contain harmful, and often, toxic chemicals.
+While Alibaba’s chairman, Jack Ma, may have made headlines last year when he said counterfeit bags are of similar quality to the real thing, but this almost never the case when it comes to cosmetics and other beauty goods.
+As the sale of counterfeits continues to rise – accounting for up to 2.5 percent of world trade, or as much as $461 billion – and the consumption of cosmetics grows rapidly as of late, a look at the counterfeit beauty industry is particularly apt.

 In connection with the bust – which was the result of a two-year effort by ICE - a spokesman for the government entity noted: “We are seeing more counterfeit beauty products and cosmetics, and that specific area is an area where we’re aggressively targeting the individuals who sell those goods.
 In general, it’s all profit motivated.
 Anything that can be counterfeited is a potential profit for the individuals or group who are selling these inferior goods.”

 This came on the heels of another large U.S.-specific bust in 2014, in which brothers Pardeep and Hamant Mullick were busted for running an enterprise whose products – including ChapStick, Johnson's Baby Oil, and Vaseline – turned up in states ranging from New York to Florida, according to the Nassau County District Attorney's Office.